kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Device profiles are replaced by templates which can both describe as well as alter control setups
 * Devices/control setups can be described using JSON
 * Metadata for discovered devices is still delivered through InputDeviceDescription (renamed from InputDeviceDescriptor)
+* Every device has a numeric ID now which is managed by native

 ## Controls